CapstoneProjectimagecaptioning/image_captioning_transformer/README.md

 - The generate_caption function generates a caption for a new image by feeding it through the model.
 The function iteratively predicts tokens, appending each token to the generated sequence until the [end] token appears.

 ### 10. Saving the Model
-- The model weights are saved to a file (model.h5) to reload the model for future use without retraining.
+- The model weights are saved to a file (Image_Captioning_Model) to reload the model for future use without retraining.

 ## 6. Results and Analysis